Avenida de Manoteras 50-52 - 28050 Madrid

 The data are released simultaneously according to the advance release calendar to all interested parties by issuing the press release.
 At the same time, the data are posted on the INE's Internet website (www.ine.es/en) almost immediately after the press release is issued.
 Also some predefined tailor-made requests are sent to registered users.
 Some users could receive partial information under embargo as it is publicly described in the European Statistics Code of Practice

-The survey is disseminated annually.
+The survey is disseminated every two years.

 The results of the statistical operations are normally disseminated by using press releases that can be accessed via both the corresponding menu and the Press Releases Section in the web